Agree with our rating?

 National Merchant Center is a merchant account provider headquartered in Irvine, California.
-National Merchant Center was formerly operated by the CEO of the now defunct Lucrazon, Alex Pitt, and there is evidence that the company has also done business under the name Global Processing.
+National Merchant Center was formerly operated by the CEO of the now-defunct Lucrazon, Alex Pitt, and there is evidence that the company has also done business under the name Global Processing.
 According to multiple merchant complaints, National Merchant Center has had multiple DBAs including the Latino Coalition, National Payment Provider, and PayPro.
-However, these entities are more accurately described as affiliated businesses than DBAs.
-The Latino Coalition selected National Merchant Center as its preferred payment processing partner in 2007, and one complaint states that the head of the Latino Coalition served on the board of National Merchant Center.
-Like National Merchant Center, National Payment Provider was founded by Alex Pitt, and at least one merchant complaint states that “employees of National Payment Provider made calls on behalf of the Latino Coalition.”
+However, these entities are more accurately described as affiliated businesses rather than DBAs.
+The Latino Coalition selected National Merchant Center as its preferred payment processing partner in 2007, and one National Merchant Center complaint states that the head of the Latino Coalition served on the board of National Merchant Center.
+Like National Merchant Center, another company named National Payment Provider was founded by Alex Pitt, and at least one merchant complaint states that “employees of National Payment Provider made calls on behalf of the Latino Coalition.”
 PayPro is another name mentioned in complaints as an affiliated business of National Merchant Center, and the PayPro homepage previously redirected visitors to the homepage for Lucrazon — another Alex Pitt venture.

 Ponzi Scheme Allegations